 The IL is responsible for requesting the transmission of an I-PDU by the underlying layer.
-A minimum delay time can be configured per I-PDU.
+For I-PDUs with Direct or Mixed Transmission Modes, a minimum delay time can be configured per I-PDU.
 The IL shall postpone further transmissions of a specific I-PDU if the minimum delay time of this I-PDU has not expired.
 The minimum delay time starts on confirmation of an I-PDU by the underlying layer.
 If no postponed request exists, an I-PDU transmission is requested by the schedule when using the Periodic or Mixed Transmission Modes.